 Fish River Canyon – Second Largest Canyon On Earth

-Fish River Canyon… …Luderitz, geeees, 30km before the town, I was asking my GPS: People actually live here?
-Sand where ever I looked, sand, dunes and more sand.
+Fish River Canyon in Namibia, Luderitz, geez, 30km before the town, I was asking my GPS: People live here?
+Sand where ever I looked, sand, dunes, and more sand.

-Arriving in Luderitz/Nambia was like driving in a little German town.
-It is not a big city, more a very small one in a sort of German style.
-Supermarket, gas stations all there.
-As well a very good Restaurant at the harbor!
-Stepping out of the car a heavy cold wind was greeting me.
-It was chilly.
-Was I glad when I saw that the shark island campsite had also chalets to rent. 🙂 That was not quite a weather for sleeping in a tent!
+Arriving in Luderitz/Nambia was like driving into a little German town.
+Indeed, it is not a big city, more a small town in a sort of a German-style.
+Supermarkets, gas stations are all there.
+As well as a delicious restaurant at the harbor!
+As I was stepping out of the car a heavy cold wind was greeting me.
+Undoubtedly, it was quite chilly.
+I was glad when I saw that the shark island campsite also had chalets to rent.
+Certainly, that was too cold to sleep in a tent!
 Not with just the blanket I got from the Jeep rental!

-There I was, taking a few images and waiting for the sun to set over the canyon.
-I was having dinner on the rim at sunset, before I was heading back to the campsite.
-Next morning I got up very early for another stop at the main view for sunrise.
-Arriving there, I was all alone.
+There I was, taking a few landscape photos and waiting for the sun to set over the canyon.
+I was having dinner on the rim observing this beautiful African sunset before I was heading back to the campsite.
+The next morning I got up very early for another stop at the main view spot for another amazing sunrise.
+Arriving there, indeed, I was all alone.
+No person was to be seen.
 A few Oryx in the distance, a few lizards, that was it.
-What a bliss, listening to the “music” of the natural world.
-Sure I enjoyed that very much with the most wonderful view.
-The sun getting ready to bring light into the spectacle of mountain formations.
-Done with Landscape photography.
-I pulled out my gas cooker and made me coffee.
-Yeah, still all alone!
-3 hours had passed already.
-Was wondering where all tourist are!
-Getting comfy in my chair, listening to the “music” of the natural world, enjoying the view, not to forget my coffee.
-Home made 🙂
+What bliss, listening to the “music” of the natural world.
+Sure I enjoyed the peace very much with one of the most impressive views on earth.
+The sun was getting ready to bring light into the spectacle of the mountain formations.
+The scenery changed with every move of the sun.
+The list plays with the shadows and much more.
+When the light began to get too harsh, I pulled out my gas cooker and made myself a cup of coffee.
+Enjoying the view, as well as being happy that I was able to capture the landscape photographs I was looking for.